tfilo/car-repair-register-fe/README.md

 - `npm run apigen` (only if you need generate openapi without starting/buildin app)
 - `npm run dev`

-React App will start in development mode on port 5173. |
+React App will start in development mode on port 5173.
+After startup there is available user for testing with:

+username: test
+password: test

+## Tests

+E2E tests writen in typescript using framework Cypress.io can be run using command `npm run cy:run`.
+Additionaly while development of tests it is possible open tests in interactiver mode using `npm run cy:open`.
+Both ways require to have backend running in docker compose and frontend started up using `npm run dev`.

 ## Building docker image